sagemathinc/cocalc-doc/source/jupyter.rst

 Using either of these options for the classical notebook has an advantage: it does not affect your "Jupyter classic" Editor setting, allowing you to keep CoCalc Jupyter notebook as the default for opening .ipynb files in the CoCalc main interface.

-.. index:: Jupyter Notebooks; halt
+.. index:: pair: Jupyter Notebooks; Halt button
 .. _jupyter-halt:

 Tips and Tricks